refaktory/terraform-provider-minio/README.md

 ### Test manually

-* Start a local minio instance
+* Start a local minio instance in a separate terminal (and keep it running)
   `docker-compose up`

 * Use the provider